-To the Shareholders of Enersource Corporation
+To the Shareholder of Enersource Hydro Mississauga Inc.

-We have audited the accompanying consolidated financial statements of Enersource Corporation, which comprise the consolidated statement of financial position as at December 31, 2015, the consolidated statements of comprehensive income, changes in equity and cash flows for the year then ended, and notes, comprising a summary of significant accounting policies and other explanatory information.
+We have audited the accompanying financial statements of Enersource Hydro Mississauga Inc., which comprise the statement of financial position as at December 31, 2015, the statements of comprehensive income, changes in equity and cash flows for the year then ended, and notes, comprising a summary of significant accounting policies and other explanatory information.

-Management's Responsibility for the Consolidated Financial Statements
+Management's Responsibility for the Financial Statements

-Management is responsible for the preparation and fair presentation of these consolidated financial statements in accordance with International Financial Reporting Standards, and for such internal control as management determines is necessary to enable the preparation of consolidated financial statements that are free from material misstatement, whether due to fraud or error.
+Management is responsible for the preparation and fair presentation of these financial statements in accordance with International Financial Reporting Standards, and for such internal control as management determines is necessary to enable the preparation of financial statements that are free from material misstatement, whether due to fraud or error.